-5 Best Spring Bar Tools for Your Watch
+9 Best Spring Bar Tools for Your Watch

 For various reasons, you may want to remove the spring bars from your watch.
 The great thing about removable spring bars is that they allow you to easily change between straps.
 This allows you to mix and match the straps with your outfit, current mood, or activity.
 It also allows you to give your watch a new life and give it a completely new look.

 With that said, the biggest challenge when removing the spring bars from your watch is to avoid scratching the lugs.
 Without the right tools, it can easily happen that you slip with the tool, or not get a good grip and access to the spring bar, which causes you to scratch the back of the lugs.
 A solution for this is to put tape on the back of the lugs, which can help a bit.
-But the best solution is actually to use the right tools.
-By having the right tools, you minimize the risk of scratching and damaging the lugs.
-Removing the lugs also make sit so much easier to remove them.
-You’d be surprised!
+But the best solution is actually to use the right, qualitative and high-precision tools.

 Best spring bar tools

 This is the watch spring bar tool for professional watchmakers.
-Bergeon is a Swiss watch brand tool that most of the watchmakers today use.
+Bergeon is a Swiss watch brand tool that most watchmakers today use.
 They are among the best in the industry and will enable you to remove the spring bars in the best way possible.
 This tool has fine forked tips to reach narrow openings as small as 1mm.
 This makes it great even for watches where the strap may cover parts of the spring bar, making it difficult to access.

 Watch our video on how to use the Bergeon 7825 tweezers:

 This is not the most basic spring bar tool, but it is a pen-shaped spring bar tool which means you have to remove the spring bar by accessing it from one side.
-The catch with this is that it may cause the spring bar to fly away, or scratching the lugs.
+The catch with this is that it may cause the spring bar to fly away, or scratch the lugs.

 The benefit of this tool is that it comes with several spare tips, as well as tips with different shapes.
 This makes it easier to find a tip that is the best fit for your watch and its spring bars, allowing for optimal grip and access.

 This is the most basic spring bar tool which is very straightforward.
 It is cheap and small.
 This may be the best option if you have a watch where you don’t worry too much if the lugs get a few scratches.
 However, that is not to say that this tool must lead to scratches.
 It just means that it can be more difficult to avoid scratches when using this tool.
-A buyer wrote “This tool is a little smaller than I expected but it does what it’s built for.”.
+A buyer wrote, “This tool is a little smaller than I expected but it does what it’s built for.”.
 And that is exactly what it does.
 It gets the job done.

 This is a more basic watch spring bar tool from Bergeon.
 As Bergeon is known for, it is of course high quality and offers great precision.
 The tool features a round stainless steel handle with knurled grip areas machined into the handle for easy grip.
 The tool is 148 mm long with the tool ends inserted.
 The tool has replaceable ends.

 This is one of the best tools for removing spring bars from your watch.
 The benefit that this tool has over the basic ones, as well as the tweezers, is that it locks by turning a screw.
 What this function enables is that you can adjust it to the specific size you need.
-It also minimizes the risk of slipping and losing grip of the spring bar.
+It also minimizes the risk of slipping and losing grip on the spring bar.
 Included in the set are 8 needles that you can easily replace in case they lose their shape and thus grip.
 There are many other different versions of this plier tool from a number of different brands and makers – but their purpose is the same.